2014-15 Coaching Staff

-A member of the Naismith Memorial Basketball Hall of Fame as a player, Patrick Ewing is in his first season with the Bobcats as Associate Head Coach.
+A member of the Naismith Memorial Basketball Hall of Fame as a player, Patrick Ewing is in his third season with the organization as associate head coach.
 Ewing brings nine years of experience as an NBA assistant coach to Charlotte, having previously served as an assistant with the Washington Wizards (2002-03), Houston Rockets (2003-06) and Orlando Magic (2007-12).
-Ewing worked alongside Bobcats Head Coach Steve Clifford in both Houston and Orlando.
+Ewing worked alongside Head Coach Steve Clifford in both Houston and Orlando.
 As assistant coaches on Stan Van Gundy’s staff, they helped the Magic to a 259-135 record (.657) and five straight playoff appearances, including a trip to the 2009 NBA Finals.

 The first overall pick in the 1985 NBA Draft, Ewing played in 1,183 games during a 17-year career that included 15 seasons with the New York Knicks and one season each with the Seattle SuperSonics and Orlando Magic.
 He averaged 21.0 points, 9.8 rebounds, 2.5 blocked shots and 1.9 assists in 34.3 minutes.
 Ewing also appeared in 139 playoff contests, averaging 20.2 points, 10.3 rebounds, 2.2 blocks and 2.0 assists in 37.5 minutes.
 In 1996, he was named one of the 50 Greatest Players in NBA History.